rstemmer/musicdb/docs/source/basics/comparison.rst

    Streaming:
       Does the tool stream the music into the internet, and how does it do that.
       With streaming, a broadcast is meant.
 Not only accessing a file from the web browser.
-      Using Music Playing Daemon (MPD) for streaming is OK.
+      Using Music Player Daemon (MPD) for streaming is OK.

    User Interface:
       What user interfaces does the tool provide.